 Dan Fisher, Senior Director of Acquisitions for Gravitas Ventures.
 Mr. Fisher previously served as Director of Worldwide Acquisitions at Entertainment One, licensing theatrical and home entertainment content for domestic and international distribution.
 His experience extends to film packaging, finance, and production.

-Asher Garfinkel, Development
+Asher Garfinkel, Film and TV Development

 Author of Screenplay Story Analysis: The Art and Business.
 Over the past 20 years, Mr. Garfinkel has worked in production and development for studios and indies and has evaluated thousands of scripts.
 He is the founder of Readers Unlimited, a screenplay coverage and consulting service for producers, directors, development executives, and writers, and regularly serves as a content analyst for Netflix.